zinc-collective/convene/convene-web/app/views/guides/_identification.md

 To switch from being a [Guest] to a [Neighbor], [Space Member], or [Space Owner] use the [Personal Navigation Menu] to sign in.

-You'll be asked to provide your email address, and follow the link we email you to confirm you are the person who has access to that email address.
+You'll be asked to provide your email address.
+Once you submit your email, we will email you with a link and a one time password.
+You may either enter the one time password or follow the link to confirm you are the owner of that email address.

 ### Set Up Your Profile